NandhithaaUdayakumar/IIM-Skills-D4-Task/GettingStarted.md

 ---

-### Though there are some significant advantages to using WhatsApp Web or the desktop app, we always need our phone to log into WhatsApp on the computer — there's no way to use WhatsApp Web without our mobile app.
+### Though there are some significant advantages to using WhatsApp Web or the desktop app, you always need your phone to log into WhatsApp on the computer — there's no way to use WhatsApp Web without your mobile app.